 One study from 2011 that looked at “Endocannabinoids and traumatic brain injury” has suggested that cannabinoids can help treat this, while also reducing recovery time.
 Other studies including one from 2006, one from 2011, two from 2013, and another from 2015 have shown that balancing the endocannabinoid system through plant cannabinoids, offers neuroprotection.
 This, in turn, prevents further brain injury while reducing current brain damage.

 In the United States, 28 states currently allow medical cannabis as a treatment for chronic pain, intractable pain, and/or severe pain that may derive from PCS.
 So far, however, only Illinois defines post-concussion syndrome as specifically approved for medical cannabis use.

-In Canada, though, where medical cannabis is legal across the country, PCS is an ailment that can be generally considered as approved for cannabis treatment.
+In Canada, where medical cannabis is legal across the country, healthcare providers generally approve PCS for cannabis treatment.
 Again, this depends on the practicing physician.
 Yet, its place on the list of approved conditions certainly makes it easier for patients to get a prescription.